 , that the new mortgage scheme lacks substance.
 The First Homes scheme is still being consulted on despite being officially announced in February, and more details beyond the great headlines will be required before the merits of the new 95% mortgages can be judged.

 While further support for the first-time buyer market, one of the largest house-buying demographics, is welcome – more so now than ever - others will be concerned that two new separate schemes for first-time buyers could confuse things slightly.
-That’s not to mention the Help to Buy scheme, which will be aimed only at first-time buyers in certain regions from April next year, and schemes like Shared Ownership.
+That’s not to mention the Help to Buy scheme, which will be aimed only at first-time buyers in certain regions from 1st April next year (which can be applied for from 16th December this year), and schemes like Shared Ownership.

 There will also be concerns about the costs involved, at a time of recession, further lockdowns and significant job losses, and the potential dangers that higher LTV mortgages pose during times of uncertainty.